Convert TXT to AsciiDoc

 Q: Is AsciiDoc better than Markdown?

-Q: Can I publish books with AsciiDoc?
+Q: Can I publish a book with AsciiDoc?